NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 ## Analysis Tab: Gene Expression
-Display the gene expression heatmap for sets of cases and genes of your choice.
-Validate gene expression data between case set and gene set data.
-Filter genes by expression level, and select genes that are highly variable.
+The gene expression heat map can be displayed for custom sets of cases and genes.
+Visualize gene expression data between case set and gene set data.

 [![Gene Expression HeatMap](images/Heatmap_gene_expression.png)](images/Heatmap_gene_expression.png "Click to see the full image.")

+### Running a Gene Expression Analysis

+First a case and gene set must be selected.
+See the XXXX section for instructions on how to create these sets.
+Next, these cases are checked to verify the presence of RNA-Seq data relating to them in the GDC by choosing "Check Data".
+This returns the number of cases with and without gene expression data.
+Choosing the "Run" button will run the gene expression analysis.

+XXXX Screenshot Here XXXXX

+### Visualizing a Gene Expression Analysis

+The gene expression analysis plot is visualized on a grid with each case represented with a column and each gene represented with a row.
+The two trees visualize the cases and genes that have the most similar expression profiles.

+XXX Screenshot of plot here XXX

+Each node on the tree can be chosen to zoom in on the related cases or genes.
+The Zoom can be reset by choosing the __Reset Zoom Level__ button at the top of the figure.

+XXX Screenshot of the node highlighted XXX

+At the top of the gene expression analysis figure, there are a few buttons that have the following functionalities.

+* __Reset Zoom Level:___ XXXXXXXXXXX
+* __Edit Heatmap Colors:___ XXXXXXXXXXX
+* __Edit Categories:___ XXXXXXXXXXX
+* __Download:___ XXXXXXXXXXX
+* __Legend:___ XXXXXXXXXXX

 ## Analysis Tab: Cohort Comparison